nicksanford/htorrent/README.md

 - [x] Publishing have messages to all peers as pieces complete

 ### TODO (next to be implemented):
+- Create a file split option which, given a tacker an integer and the torrented content, will split up the file in to the number of equal pieces provided in the integer parameter.
+This will assist in testing that have messages are broadcast to all peers.
 - Provide visualization (presentation mode)
 - Fix issue where if the tracker server doesn't exist, it does not just blow up.
 Report back `HTTP Call 'http call' to tracker server 'tracker server url'`
 - Add CI/CD